emedware/omni18n/README.md

 ### Processors

-The syntax also allow some processing specification, when a known processor name is used instead of a first element.
-The available can be extended :
+The syntax also allow some processing specification, when a processor name (with no `.` in it) is used instead of a first element.
+The available processors can be extended :

 ```ts
 import { processors, type TContext } from 'geni18n';